-Ingrid Ricks, founder of Write it Out Loud, is a New York Times bestselling author, ghostwriter, writing consultant and overall health warrior.
-Her books include the coming-of-age memoir, Hippie Boy and Focus, a memoir about her journey with the blinding eye disease Retinitis Pigmentosa.
-She is currently teaming with African Children’s Choir Founder Ray Barnett to write his memoir.
+Ingrid Ricks, founder of Write It Out Loud, is a New York Times bestselling memoir author, book coach and a narrative writing consultant.
+Her books include the coming-of-age memoir, Hippie Boy: A Girl’s Story, and Focus, a memoir about her journey with the blinding eye disease Retinitis Pigmentosa.
+She recently teamed with African Children’s Choir founder Ray Barnett on his inspiring memoir.

 Corbin Lewars, M.Ed. (www.corbinlewars.com) is the author of PNBA and Washington State book awards nominee Creating a Life: The memoir of a writer and mom in the making and Divorce as Opportunity.
 She is currently working on God’s Cadillac, a story of love, friendship, and talking trees.
 Her personal essays have been featured in over twenty-five publications including Mothering, Hip Mama and the Seattle PI as well as in several writing anthologies.
 Corbin has been teaching writing and mentoring writers for over twenty-five years and has had the honor of working with homeless women, prisoners, award winning authors, college students, and CEOs.
 She believes writing heals and loves working with individuals helping them shape their story.
 She lives in Seattle with her two children.